 1. Prerequisites to tests.
-Before any test specified is given, the law enforcement officer shall inform the person as to whom there is probable cause that, if he the person fails to comply with the duty to submit to and complete a--test--to determine-the-level-of-bleed-alsehel the required chemical tests at the direction of the law enforcement officer, his that person's license or permit to operate, his right to operate or his right to apply for or obtain a license will be suspended and the period of suspension shall will be a minimum of 6 months and may be as long as 3 years.
-The officer should also inform the person that the failure to comply with the duty to submit to a bleed-alsehel--test--shall-be chemical tests is admissible in evidence against him that person at any trial for operating under the influence of intoxicating liquor or drugs.
+Before any test specified is given, the law enforcement officer shall inform the person as to whom there is probable cause that, if he the person fails to comply with the duty to submit to and complete a test to determine the level of blood alcohol the required chemical tests at the direction of the law enforcement officer, his that person's license or permit to operate, his right to operate or his right to apply for or obtain a license will be suspended and the period of suspension shall will be a minimum of 6 months and may be as long as 3 years.
+The officer should also inform the person that the failure to comply with the duty to submit to a blood-alcohol test shall be chemical tests is admissible in evidence against him that person at any trial for operating under the influence of intoxicating liquor or drugs.

 No test results may be excluded as evidence in any proceeding before any administrative officer or court of this State as a result of the failure of the law enforcement officer to comply with this prerequisite.
-The only effects of the failure of the officer to comply with this prerequisite shall-be are as provided in subsections 2 and 8.
+The only effects of the failure of the officer to comply with this prerequisite shall be are as provided in subsections 2 and 8.

-2. Hearing.
-The Secretary of State, upon the receipt of a written statement under oath from a law enforcement officer, stating that the officer had probable cause to believe that a person was operating or attempting to operate a motor vehicle while under the influence of intoxicating liquor or drugs, and that the person failed to comply with the duty to submit to a chemical test te-determine-the-blood-alcohol-level-by analysis-of his-blood-or-breath, shall immediately notify the person, in writing, as provided in section 2241, that his the person's license or permit, his right to operate and his right to apply for or obtain a license have been suspended.
-The suspension shall-be-for is a period of 180 days the first time the person fails to comply with the duty to submit to the test and one year for each subsequent failure to comply with the duty to submit to the test within a 6-year period.
-The written statement shall be sent to the Secretary of State within 72 hours of the failure to 6 comply with the duty to submit to the blood-alcohol chemical excluding Saturdays, Sundays and holidays.
-8 statement is not sent within this time period, the Secretary of State shall nevertheless impose the suspension for failing to 10 comply with the duty to submit to a test, unless the delay has prejudiced the person's ability to prepare or participate in the 12 hearing described in this subsection.
+The Secretary of State, upon the 2.
+Hearing. receipt of a written statement under oath from a law enforcement officer, stating that the officer had probable cause to believe that a person was operating or attempting to operate a motor vehicle while under the influence of intoxicating liquor or drugs, and that the person failed to comply with the duty to submit to a chemical test to determine the blood-alcohol level by analysis of his blood or breath, shall immediately notify the person, in writing, as provided in section 2241, that his the person's license or permit, his right to operate and his right to apply for or obtain a license have been suspended.
+The suspension shall be for is a period of 180 days the first time the person fails to comply with the duty to submit to the test and one year for each subsequent failure to comply with the duty to submit to the test within a 6-year period.
+The written statement shall be sent to the Secretary of State within 72 hours of the failure to comply with the duty to submit to the blood-alcohol chemical test, excluding Saturdays, Sundays and holidays.
+If the statement is not sent within this time period, the Secretary of State shall nevertheless impose the suspension for failing to comply with the duty to submit to a test, unless the delay has prejudiced the person's ability to prepare or participate in the hearing described in this subsection.

-14 If such person desires to have a hearing, he that person shall notify the Secretary of State within 10 days, in writing, of such desire.
-Any suspension shall-remain remains in effect pending the outcome of such hearing, if requested.
+If such person desires to have a hearing, he that person shall notify the Secretary of State within 10 days, in writing, of such desire.
+Any suspension shall remain remains in effect pending the outcome of such hearing, if requested.